Filing a Claim

 As the plaintiff, you begin the process by contacting the court administrator’s office in the county where you are filing the claim.
 (The phone numbers of the conciliation courts in most Minnesota counties are located in the Resources Section.)
 You will be charged a filing fee and law library fee.
 The total fees vary by county, but are generally between $70 and $80.

 Completing the Complaint Form

 You will be required to fill out a uniform conciliation court form.
 If you ask, a person from the court administrator’s office will help you complete the form.
-A sample Statement of Claims and Summons form is available here.
+View a sample Statement of Claims and Summons form.